AlgoMaster Logo

 • 1 <= n <= 10^5 → With n up to 100,000, O(n^2) would mean 10 billion operations, which is too slow.
 We need O(n) or O(n log n) at most.

-• 1 <= nums[i] <= n → Every value maps naturally to an index in the array (value - 1).
-This is a strong hint that we can use the array itself as a tracking structure.
+• 1 <= nums[i] <= n → Every value maps to a valid index in the array (value - 1), which lets the array double as its own tracking structure with no extra memory.

 • Follow-up asks for O(n) time and O(1) extra space → This rules out using a hash set or boolean array.
 We need to mark visited numbers using the input array itself.